Backup and Restore

 If the instance configuration has been deleted from the management database, proceed as follows to restore an instance:

 - Create a new instance as described in Creating Instances.
-Its name does not necessarily need to match the previous name.
+Its instance ID must be identical to the previously given instance ID.

 - Open Windows Explorer and navigate to the base directory of the newly created instance.